apolenkov/nodejs-backend-test-schedules/README.md

 ### Basic Requirements

 - Use Node.js `LTS` and any framework of your choice (Nest JS is preferred).
 - Use any persistence store.
-NoSQL DB is preferred.
 - Write concise and clear commit messages.
 - Write clear **documentation** on how it has been designed and how to run the code.